ETO Logo

 • DOI

-• Their normalized, concatenated titles and abstracts have simhash values that differ in at most two places (using a rolling window of three characters) AND they have the same article year.
+• OR their normalized, concatenated titles and abstracts have simhash values that differ in at most two places (using a rolling window of three characters) AND they have the same article year.

 Compiling article metadata